learner-long-life/awesome-value-investing/README.md

 Someday, we won't have to write whole books about the difference between investing and speculation.
 Until then... there's Awesome Value Investing.

 Contributions and feedback are welcome.
-Please open a pull request or message me at @learner-long-life.
+Please open a [pull request](https://github.com/learner-long-life/awesome-value-investing/pulls) or issue.

 Inspired by [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning)